Sanskrit Grammar: Verbs

 Do you want the English names?
 Folks who learned Latin grammar in

 school made 'em up; sorry for the trouble.
-I'll put them in a
+I'll put these Latin,

 From Verbs, Everything